 Commodity price risk in the Group primarily arises from price fluctuations of Brent crude oil.
-The Group entered into derivative transactions to limit these risks.
 Hedging activities are evaluated regularly to align with Group expectations about the price changes and defined risk appetite; ensuring the most cost-effective hedging strategies are applied.